rubensmachion/findFirstResponder/README.md

 # Find First Responder
-Find easy a UIFirstResponder with this function using recursive method.
+Find easy a UIFirstResponder with this function using recursive method